Welcome to Sudden Valley

 SVCA Security is contracted through Pacific Security.
 We have one guard on duty per shift.
 Our guards are friendly and can help a lot of issues you may encounter around the Valley!
 Give them a call to report non life-threatening situations, and they can help document reports for Law Enforcement if necessary.

-Suggestions for community safety can be directed to both the Emergency Preparedness Committee, and the Board of Directors.
+Suggestions for community safety can be directed to the Board of Directors

 Elections, Information, & Member Involvement

 Sudden Valley is governed by its members.
-There is ample opportunity to volunteer as a Committee member or Board Director to directly represent your neighbors in ways that matter.
+There is ample opportunity to volunteer as a Committee member or as a Board Director to directly represent your neighbors in ways that matter.

 Find more information on committees here, then complete this form to volunteer.